Talking Heads ‘Stop Making Sense’ Concert Album: New Reissue

 The last Talking Heads reunion was at their March 18, 2002, induction into the Rock and Roll Hall of Fame, when they performed four songs (“Psycho Killer,” “Life During Wartime,” “Burning Down the House” and “Take Me To the River”).
 Their last tour took place in 1983-84.

-The Stop Making Sense reissue features every song performed in the film, including two that have never been released – “Cities” and “Big Business” / “I Zimbra.”
+The Stop Making Sense reissue features every song performed in the film, including two that had never been released – “Cities” and “Big Business” / “I Zimbra.”
 The limited edition vinyl version features a 28-page booklet with previously unpublished photos along with new liner notes from all four band members.

-On April 7, several weeks after the original announcement, the band shared more exciting news.
+On April 7, 2023, several weeks after the original announcement, the band shared more exciting news.
 “After a worldwide search, the original negative of Stop Making Sense has been found!
 We will make the new 4K version from it and it will look more striking than ever.”

-More from the original March 16 announcement: The inspiration for Stop Making Sense came when Demme saw Talking Heads perform during the band’s 1983 tour for their studio album, Speaking in Tongues.
+More from the original 2023 announcement: The inspiration for Stop Making Sense came when Demme saw Talking Heads perform during the band’s 1983 tour for their studio album, Speaking in Tongues.
 Afterward, he approached them with the idea of making the show into a concert film.
 They agreed and worked together over the next few months to finalize the details.
 Ultimately, Demme filmed three shows at Hollywood’s Pantages Theater in December 1983 to create Stop Making Sense.

 The newly restored concert film presents a retrospective of the band up to that point, with a performance that weaves together songs from all six of its studio albums.
 The show progresses methodically, opening with Byrne onstage performing “Psycho Killer” alone with a drum machine.
 After each song, he’s joined by a new band member until Weymouth, Frantz, and Harrison are all on stage with him.
 The group continues to grow throughout the concert as members of the stellar touring band are added: keyboardist Bernie Worrell, percussionist Steve Scales, guitarist Alex Weir, and back-up singers Lynn Mabry and Ednah Holt.